tktracker/IntuneDocs/intune/enrollment/device-group-mapping.md

 Device categories use the following workflow:
 1. Create categories that users can choose from when they enroll their device.
-2. When users of iOS and Android devices enroll a device, they must choose a category from the list of categories you configured.
+2. When users of iOS/iPadOS and Android devices enroll a device, they must choose a category from the list of categories you configured.
 To assign a category to a Windows device, users must use the Company Portal website.
 3. You can then deploy policies and apps to these groups.

 You can create any device categories you want.
 For example: